MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-add-or-remove-members-from-a-case.md

 ---
-title: "Add or remove members from a case"
+title: "Add or remove members from an eEdiscovery (Premium) case"
 description: "Learn how to add or remove the members who can access a case when managing an eDiscovery (Premium) case." f1.keywords:
 - NOCSH
 ms.author: robmazz
 author: robmazz
 manager: laurawi
-ms.date: 01/01/2023
+ms.date: 04/28/2023
 audience: Admin
 ms.topic: article
 ms.service: O365-seccomp